innopolis-devops/labs/app_python/PYTHON.md

 9. Create healthcheck endpoints to be able to check healthiness of the service.
 It will help when you will scale your application.

+# Unit Tests

+1. I use pytest, because I've experience with it.
+It's powerfully and well-known in community.
+You can find a lot of plugins and extensions and do different things.

+2. To be able to run tests of async functions (and api is mostly async when you add DB etc), I use AnyIO plugin with HTTPX AsyncClient.
+This allows to test code directly without running application.

+3. Pytest has a lot of tools to run tests with dependencies, in different order, with different backends (asyncio, uvloop etc.) and can easily provide mocks by using fixtures.

+4. Better to split tests into multiple files, i.e. by endpoints.

+5.